KinsonDigital/Velaptor/README.md

 <h2 style="font-weight:bold;border:0" align="center">Further Resources</h2>

 - The sample project named **VelaptorTesting** can be found in the [Testing Folder](https://github.com/KinsonDigital/Velaptor/tree/preview/master/Testing/VelaptorTesting)
-  - This is a sample project for the purpose of performing manual testing of the library as well as helping understand how to use it.
+  - This is a sample project for the purpose of performing manual testing of the library as well as understanding how to use it.
 - [CASL](https://github.com/KinsonDigital/CASL) is used for audio.
 - Powered by [Silk.NET](https://github.com/dotnet/Silk.NET).